ES|QL commands

 | SORT hired, languages.long

-If the all grouping keys are multivalued then the input row is in all groups:
+If all the grouping keys are multivalued then the input row is in all groups:

 ROW i=1, a=["a", "b"], b=[2, 3] | STATS MIN(i) BY a, b | SORT a ASC, b ASC